Silv-04/MineboxTools/readme.md

 <img width="548" height="236" alt="image" src="https://github.com/user-attachments/assets/f8a4ba51-1344-4d9a-89ca-1ddeb471a024" />

 - Added an item score next to item name based on its max stats and with a weight for each stat to better match the ingame experience.
+    The weight is chosen arbitrary by my own experience and may not match with yours, the purpose is to have a reference point to compare with each other.
 <img width="598" height="482" alt="image" src="https://github.com/user-attachments/assets/de36f447-73ff-4459-8e6a-12b47b06d5ea" />

 - A timer represented by an icon at the top right of your minecraft screen that represent the time of the corresponding shop (or event)